 8. Bacterial Infection

-Vaginal bacterial infections, also known as bacterial vaginosis, are quite common and may cause bleeding after sex.
+Vaginal bacterial infections, also known as bacterial vaginosis (BV), are quite common and may cause bleeding after sex.
 The following things can lead to a bacterial infection.

 - Manual stimulation